 - To enable the recording of links between openEHR Entries and workflow executions, e.g. a particular guideline.
-This allows openEHR data to be integrated with coarse-grained non-patient specific workflows. - To support a standardised, interoperable representation of fine-grained formal workflow definitions for activities like medication administration. - To use formal workflow definitions only where automation is actually useful, and is likely to be used.
+This allows openEHR data to be integrated with coarse-grained non-patient specific workflows. - To support a standardised, interoperable representation of fine-grained formal workflow definitions for activities like medication administration.

+• To use formal workflow definitions only where automation is actually useful, and is likely to be used.
 The kind of workflows that are likely to be worth automating are those which run over several days, weeks or longer, i.e. where humans might easily forget to perform a step.
 In these cases, the output of the workflow system will be reminders for humans to do certain things at certain times, rather than direct machine automation of the task.
 Execution of such workflow definitions will generate entries in "worklists" for staff or other agents to perform.
-Examples include asthma drug management for a child and PAP recall management. - To ensure that any workflow definition takes account of other existing clinical activities, i.e. does not attempt to define all activities that might possibly be relevant.
+Examples include asthma drug management for a child and PAP recall management.

+To ensure that any workflow definition takes account of other existing clinical activities, i.e. does not attempt to define all activities that might possibly be relevant.
 A simple example is a workflow for asthma medication administration probably does not need to explicitly model the taking of peak flow measurements, since this would normally be occurring anyway.

 There are various technical challenges with proposing a standard workflow formalism for clinical use.
 Firstly, executable workflow definitions are essentially structured programs, similar to programs in procedural languages, but with the addition of temporal logic operators, including alternative paths, parallel paths, wait operations, and also references to outside data sources and services.
-Recent work in clinical workflow modelling e.g. [9], [1], [7] appears to favour a structural (i.e. parse-tree) approach to representation, due to the need to compute potential modifications to an executing workflow, including dropping, replacing and moving nodes.
-(Whether such "live" modification of executing workflows is realistic from the designer's point of view might be questionable, since it means that the design of each workflow has include every possible exceptional case at a detailed level.)
+Recent work in clinical workflow modelling e.g. [11], [1], [7] appears to favour a structural (i.e. parse-tree) approach to representation, due to the need to compute potential modifications to an executing workflow, including dropping, replacing and moving nodes.
+(Whether such "live"modification of executing workflows is realistic from the designer's point of view might be questionable, since it means that the design of each workflow has include every possible exceptional case at a detailed level.)

 Secondly, the need to connect workflows to the outside world, i.e. data sources and services like notification and worklist management is crucial in making workflows and guidelines implementable.
+This problem is probably the main weakness of all guideline and workflow languages to date, including Arden, GLIF, and the various workflow languages such as those mentioned earlier.